Fees & Funding > Care Home Costs & Care Fees UK Average | November 2024

 What does the £86,000 cap on care costs mean?

-The Government has introduced an £86,000 cap on care.
-This cap is the maximum amount anybody in England will need to spend on their care.
-Even if you self-fund care, £86,000 will be the most you’ll spend on care across your lifetime.
+The Government was due to introduce an £86,000 cap on care.
+This cap was the maximum amount anybody in England would need to spend on their care.

 Free Care Fees & Funding Email Course